 - In the Salt row – Enter weight in grams in the center column.
 For example, enter 10.

 - In the Yeast row- Enter weight in grams in the center column.
 For example, enter 5.

-If you would like to add any additional ingredients add the name of the ingredient you want to add in the Ingredient cell where it says “OTHER” and enter the corresponding weight in the center cell – Enter weight in grams.
+If you want to add any additional ingredients, add the name of the ingredient you want to add in the Ingredient cell where it says “OTHER” and enter the corresponding weight in the center cell – Enter weight in grams.